resulumit/rmd_workshop/README.md

         - **subfield**: subfield (1) *vs.* generalist (0) journals
         - **issues**: number of issues published per year (integers)

 - `image\google_scholar.png`
     - a screeenshot image of the Google Scholar homapage, copyright Google, LLC

-- `presentation\rmd_workshop.pdf`
-    - slides in PDF format
-    - HTML version is available at <https://resulumit.com/teaching/rmd_workshop.html>
-        - offers, among others, the ability to scroll across long codes on some slides

-- `presentation\rmd_workshop.Rmd`
-    - an R Markdown file behind the slides, produced with the `xaringan` package (Xie, 2020)

 - `test\run_this.R`
     - an R script that